hacks-guide/Guide_Wii/docs/backups.md

 ::: info

-A flash drive is not recommended, as they are small and may vary in behavior even between the same product.
+A flash drive is NOT recommended, as they are small and may vary in behavior even between the same product.

-As an alternative, you may simply use an SD card, however the Wii's SD card slot will be slow.
+As an alternative, you may use an SD card, however limitations of the Wii's SD card slot will result in slow read/write speeds.

 :::

 ::: info

-Make sure your USB drive is formatted as FAT32.
-Do not format it as other types such as exFAT or extFS.
+Make sure your USB drive is formatted using FAT32.
+Do not format it using other file systems such as exFAT, extFS, or WBFS.

-You may format it as NTFS, but it won't work with a majority of apps (eg. The Homebrew Channel, Nintendont)
+You may format it as NTFS, but it will NOT work with the majority of apps (e.g. The Homebrew Channel or Nintendont).

 :::